iwr-wasteless/iwr/README.md

 and hard plastics), garden waste, and food waste (which there should be, and this program should ideally only be implemented with these), then there is no charge for using these.
-That way, people are not only incentivized to reduce waste but it is more convenient to do so.
+That way, people are not only incentivized to reduce waste but it is more convenient to do so and divert it to recycle or convert to other useful materials/products.
 For instance, people in high-rise units don't have to use a worm farm or bokashi bin to handle organic waste, or use a compost bin in houses or boutique apartments.